 Rio de Janeiro Itinerary Day 6: Day Trip to Ilha Grande

 Our plan was to take a day trip to Ilha Grande.
 The island which is a two hour drive followed by a one hour boat ride is known for its pristine waters.
 There are opportunities to snorkel with sea turtles, scuba dive, and do waterfall rapeling.
 You can also relax on secluded beaches, kayak, or party on a catamaran.
 Unfortunately we didn’t get to do this as one of our daughters wasn’t feeling that well.
 We thought avoiding the long travel day would be best and instead spent the day at Copacabana Beach which was a 5 minute walk from our Airbnb.
 Here are tips on traveling with a sick child.
+If you’re able to visit Ilha Grande, this tour explores the beaches of Ilha Grande and includes round-trip transportation, a sightseeing cruise and lunch.

 Rio de Janeiro Itinerary Day 7: Little Africa Tour + Copacabana Beach